 The COVID-19 pandemic has created a novel circumstance wherein large gatherings of people would not be lawful or prudent.
 In order to fulfill the goal of the Code's public outreach requirements a web-based approach has temporarily been adopted by the Town.
 This approach involves more public outreach than is typical for a General Plan amendment, including the preparation of informational videos and several web-based neighborhood meetings.
 A lengthy list of interested parties was notified of the first informational video, and a second informational video was prepared and offered in response to questions and comments received.
-As of the writing of this report two such meetings have occurred (in May and August), and a third is scheduled for September.
-Please refer to the Public Outreach Plan for further details.
+As of the writing of this report three such meetings have occurred (in May, August, and September).
+Please refer to the Public Outreach Report for further details.